 The CNMI-Only Transitional Worker (CW-1) Cap

-The CNMI-Only Transitional Worker (CW-1) visa classification allows employers in the Commonwealth of the Northern Mariana Islands (CNMI) to apply for permission to employ foreign nonimmigrant workers who are otherwise ineligible to work under other nonimmigrant worker categories.
+The CNMI-Only Transitional Worker (CW-1) visa classification allows employers in the Commonwealth of the Northern Mariana Islands (CNMI) to apply for permission to employ aliens who are otherwise ineligible to work under any other nonimmigrant worker categories.
 The CW-1 program is scheduled to end on Dec.
-31, 2019.
+31, 2029.
 For more information about CW-1 status, please see our CW-1 CNMI-Only Transitional Worker page.

 The CW-1 Cap

-USCIS uses the employment start date located in Part 5 of Form I-129CW, Petition for a CNMI-Only Nonimmigrant Transitional Worker, to determine in which fiscal year cap a CW-1 beneficiary will be counted.
-Please see the chart below.
+USCIS uses the employment start date located in Part 5 of Form I-129CW, Petition for a CNMI-Only Nonimmigrant Transitional Worker, to determine in which fiscal year cap an alien will be counted at the time the CW-1 petition is received.
+For example, see the chart below.

 Petitions that are Subject to the CW-1 Cap

 The following Form I-129CW petitions are generally subject to the CW-1 cap: